 2016 Rottnest Foundation & Rottnest Express Volunteer Day- Ricey Beach

-On Saturday 7th of May Rottnest Express staff and family members joined forces with Rottnest Foundation members, braving the rain and wind, to plant 1800 seedlings and spread brushing to revegetate damaged dunes and close informal access tracks previously caused by people making their own way to Ricey Beach.
+On Saturday 7 May Rottnest Express staff and family members joined forces with Rottnest Foundation members, braving the rain and wind, to plant 1800 seedlings and spread brushing to revegetate damaged dunes and close informal access tracks previously caused by people making their own way to Ricey Beach.

 Thank you to all who participated in the day.